Professor Duncan Matthews, BSc (Hons), MA (Warwick), LLM (Exeter), PhD (London)

 - Tenu Avafia – Utilizing TRIPS Flexibilities in Select Eastern and Southern African Countries to Secure a Sustainable Supply of Essential Medicines through South-South Co-Operation” (commenced March 2008).

-- Celucolo Peter Dludlu - Comparative study of substantive patentability standards in the UK and South Africa (commenced September 2009; Herchel Smith scholarship).
+- Celucolo Peter Dludlu - Comparative study of substantive patentability standards in the UK and South Africa (completed March 2014; Herchel Smith scholarship).

 - Vivian Mak – Analysis of DNA Patenting and its Impact on Developing Nations (commenced September 2009; Queen Mary School of Law scholarship).